Douglas Mendes (footballer, born 2004)

-Douglas Mendes Moreira (born 13 June 2004) is a Brazilian professional footballer who plays as a centre-back for 2.
-Liga club FC Liefering, on loan from Red Bull Salzburg.
+Douglas Mendes Moreira (born 13 June 2004) is a Brazilian professional footballer who plays as a centre-back for Vila Nova.

 Club career

 Born in Tocantins, Minas Gerais, Douglas Mendes joined Ponte Preta's youth sides as an under-15.
 He made his first team debut on 26 November 2021, coming on as a second-half substitute for Gustavo Cipriano in a 3–2 Série B home win over Coritiba.

 Douglas Mendes became a starter for Ponte during the 2022 Série B, but moved to Série A side Red Bull Bragantino on 5 August 2022, signing a five-year contract.
 He made his debut in the top tier on 9 November, starting in a 6–0 away loss against Fortaleza.

 On 14 February 2023, Douglas Mendes was loaned to FC Liefering until June.
 On 1 July, Bragantino confirmed his transfer to Red Bull Salzburg; he remained assigned to Liefering.

 On 10 January 2024, Mendes returned to Red Bull Bragantino on loan until the end of the year.
 On 3 January 2025, the loan was extended until the end of 2025.

+On 5 July 2026, Mendes returned to Brazil and signed with Vila Nova.